Car Audio Grounding Guide - How to Get a Better Amp Ground

 Yes.
 A bad ground can cause voltage drop.

 Voltage drop happens when the electrical system cannot maintain voltage under load.
 A weak ground adds resistance, and resistance makes it harder for current to flow.
+That can make the amplifier lose performance when the system is turned up.

 A bad ground can cause: